2016 Lipa local elections: Congressional election

 Incumbent governor and former mayor Vilma Santos-Recto, who is barred for another term decided to run as for a seat at the new 6th legislative district of Batangas, which only comprises the City of Lipa.
 The city was a part of the 4th District of Batangas from 1987.
-This despite of the call of supporters to run for a much higher position, especially as the vice presidential candidate of Mar Roxas.
+This despite the call of supporters to run for a much higher position, especially as the vice presidential candidate of Mar Roxas.
 Recto became its first female city mayor from 1998 until she was elected first female governor of Batangas in 2007.
 Her main opponent is Bernadette Sabili, wife of Mayor Meynard Sabili.
 Sabili first ran as Representative of the 4th District of Batangas, but was defeated by incumbent representative Mark Llandro Mendoza.
 However, NUP withdrew her nomination due to its membership of the Koalisyong Matuwid na Daan, where the party has to endorse Liberal Party-nominated candidates even under the local level; therefore Sabili will run as independent.